calcit-lang/ternary-tree.rs/README.md

 This library has special optimizations on `push_right` and `pop_left` with tricks from [finger-tree](https://en.wikipedia.org/wiki/Finger_tree).

-And as its size grows, it's always operating on a shallow branch at right end, wasting fewer nodes for indexing new elements, a random demo looks like:
+And as its size grows, it always operates on a shallow branch at right end, wasting fewer nodes for indexing new elements, a random demo looks like:

 ![ternary-tree illustrated](assets/partial.png)

 Also the left branches are kept shallow on purpose so it can be cheaper in `pop_left`.
-Totally inspired by finger-tree.
+This trick is inspired by finger-tree.

 ### Known Issues

-- no optimizations on `pop_right` and `push_left`.
+- lack of optimizations on `pop_right` and `push_left`.
-- elements in the middle could be inside deep branches, leading to slow performance.
+- elements in the middle may be deeply nested, resulting in slow performance.

 ### License